 Ans.
-No, not at this stage, however safeguards against vertical integration of broadcaster with platform need to be made.
+No, not at this stage.

 If the suggestions made above for Distribution Network Model are accepted, it would be a new direction for the entire Industry and hence, the impact of the same may first be analysed before attempting to identify significant market powers.
 We are hopeful that in the new regime, the unequal bargaining power enjoyed by the Major Pay Channel Broadcasters will be reduced and will give rise to a level playing field with respect to the MSOs.